 Impact of development and the environment on mechanisms and risk for psychopathology.
 I am not a developmental psychologist, but much of my research focuses on childhood and adolescence because they are critical periods for the developmental of key neural systems that are implicated in the emergence of psychopathology.

 Basic science research.
 I am also interested in non-clinical, basic science research (e.g., experimental task development, evaluation of psychometric properties of neuroscience measures).

 Finally, I think it is also important to note: I do not look for applicants who have backgrounds, experiences, and interests just like me.
 I value collaboration, diversity, and innovation.
-While there needs to be some degree over overlap in research interests, your training goals/my mentorship abilities, and the opportunities/resources available in my lab, I am excited to recruit prospective students who have bring new ideas and perspectives to the field.
+While there needs to be some degree over overlap in research interests, your training goals/my mentorship abilities, and the opportunities/resources available in my lab, I am excited to recruit prospective students who have bring new ideas and perspectives to my lab and the field.

 Do I need to have neuroscience/psychophysiology experience to get into your lab?
 Does it have to be with EEG/ERPs?

 I prioritize applicants who have at least some human neuroscience/psychophysiology research experience or training, but it does not have to be with EEG/ERPs.
 Affective/cognitive neuroscience research is quite complex and I want to make sure an incoming graduate student has at least some previous experience in this field, but I do not expect the individual to have already mastered a particular methodology.

 Do I need to know about and have read all of your research before I apply?